jetsonhacks/installTensorFlowTX1/README.md

 #### Build Issues

 For various reasons, the build may fail.
-The 'debug' folder contains instructions on how to resume an incremental build.
+The 'debug' folder contains a version of the buildTensorFlow.sh script which is more verbose in the way that it describes both what it is doing and errors it encounters.
+See the debug directory for more details.

+#### Notes
+As of this writing (Jan 15, 2017) the TensorFlow repository has an issue which does not allow incremental compilation to work correctly.
+This is due to an issue in the file:

+tensorflow/third_party/gpus/cuda_configure.bzl

+Where the rule:

+cuda_configure = repository_rule( implementation = _cuda_autoconf_impl, local = True, )

+forces Bazel to always rebuild the CUDA configuration, which in turn foobars the incremental build process.
+The cloneTensorFlow.sh script patches the file to remove the local = True statement.
+Additionally, buildTensorFlow.sh sets TensorFlow environment variables to reflect the CUDA structure of the Jetson TX1.

+Since v0.11 was published, the location of the zlib library being used has moved.
+This is also taken into account by the cloneTensorFlow.sh script, which patches the library location.